 “It brought me out of my shell.
 I get a big glow from the lot of you, from coming here.
 I’ve never been in a place like here.
 I thank you…This journey’s not over yet; we’re going on to do great things; this is just the beginning.“

-During Spring-Summer 2020, we stayed connected with participants through Lockdown through doorstep conversations, postcard exchanges, food parcel deliveries and much, much more!
+During 2020, we stayed connected with participants through lockdowns with doorstep conversations, postcard exchanges, food parcel deliveries and much, much more!
 Read more about our Creation in Isolation project.

 In 2021, we extended lockdown creative support through the Holding On project: Read more about this here.
-Holding On culminated with an intergenerational Exhibition of Hope in May 21 – community artwork, poems and messages of hope, created by the Making Time group and local school children, will be displayed here at acta for all the enjoy; for free.
+Holding On culminated with an intergenerational Exhibition of Hope in May 21 – community artwork, poems and messages of hope, created by the Making Time group and local school children, displayed at acta for all to enjoy; for free.
 Check out the Facebook event here.

-We are thrilled to have received funding from St Monica Trust Community Impact for our project Making Time Two.
+Our latest project is supported by St Monica Trust Community Impact.
 It will enable a whole new group of older people to join acta alongside some of our existing members who will become peer-mentors and support the new participants in their journey with us.
-We can’t wait to welcome them into the acta centre, sit down with them for a hot meal, and start to tell stories together and make some theatre.
+We can’t wait to welcome them into the acta centre, sit down with them for a hot meal, and start to tell stories together and make some theatre – all starting September.

 Additionally, we are very much looking forward to working with new and existing partners who will further support the participants by providing their services alongside the running of the group.
 Our aim is to empower older people to support themselves and each other and to experience theatre, creativity and culture in a supportive, friendly and fun environment, improving their wellbeing and reducing isolation and loneliness.

 Working together and putting on the play and making the children happy…I have made some lovely friends and enjoyed everything that we do, I like the plays we have done.